TSP Investors Have Opportunity to Lead TuSimple Holdings Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-26, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP).
+BENSALEM, Pa., Oct.
+3, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TuSimple Holdings Inc. ("TuSimple" or the "Company") (NASDAQ: TSP).

 Class Period: April 15, 2021 – August 1, 2022